-We calculate the number of defender defenders, midfielder, forwards in all 38 matches for each team.
+We calculate the number of defenders, midfielder, forwards in all 38 matches for each team.
 Table above shows Huskies formation data.
 Ties are neglected.

-In soccer, a team formation is usually written like x-y-z, where x, y, z are all digits, meaning number of defenders is x, number of midfielders is y and number of forwards is z.
+In soccer, a team formation is usually written like x-y-z, where x, y, z are all digits, which means that the number of defenders is x, the number of midfielders is y and the number of forwards is z.

-Denote It is denoted that we only count the formation team used in the beginning of each match.
-Did onot concerns the influence of substitutions.
+It is denoted that we only count the formation team used in the beginning of each match.
+We do not concern the influence of substitutions.

 Here is a significant problem about opponent teams’ data.
-We have only two matches data for one specific opponent team and both matches are against Huskies.
+We have only two matches data of one specific opponent team and both matches are against Huskies.
 It's difficult to accurately measure other teams' indicators with a small amount of data.
-The short data includes passing and dueling data mentioned above, also the team formation discussing now, and other data mentioned later.followed.
+The insufficient data includes passing and dueling data mentioned above, also the data about team formations discussing now, and other data mentioned later.

 Side Data